dev-academy-programme/computer-setup/windows-10-setup.md

 VIDEO WALKTHOUGH: https://www.youtube.com/watch?v=pwn4zknR5TU

-1. Install the Windows Subsystem for Linux
+1. Install the Windows Subsystem for Linux (WSL)
     - Control Panel -> Programs -> Turn Windows Features on or off
     - Select Windows Subsystem for Linux -> OK
     - Restart computer

+    Either WSL1 or WSL2 is suitable for bootcamp.
+If you're setting up from scratch we'd recommend WSL2, but if you already have WSL1 up and running then you may prefer to stick with that.

 1. Install Ubuntu 20 and the Windows Terminal from the Windows Store
     - If you can't install from the Windows Store, make sure you're signing in with your Microsoft Account and have verified your device (Settings -> Accounts)
     - Also, make sure you're using the most recent version of Windows 10.
 On the Windows Terminal page in the Store, select System Requirements -> Update